-Sovaldi (sofosbuvir) is a direct-acting antiviral medication indicated for the treatment of Chronic Hepatitis C (CHC) infection.
+Sovaldi (Sofosbuvir) is a direct-acting antiviral medication indicated for the treatment of Chronic Hepatitis C (CHC) infection.
 On the World Health Organization’s List of Essential Medicines, It is the most effective and safe medicines needed in a health system.
-Sovaldi cost is about $1,000 a pill in the U.S., but a generic version costs only $4 a pill in India.
-Sovaldi dose and duration of treatment are dependent on both viral genotype and patient population

-In 2007; Michael Sofia, a scientist at Pharmasset, a pharmaceutical exporter for hospitals discovered Sofosbuvir.
+In 2007: Michael Sofia, a scientist at Pharmasset, discovered Sofosbuvir.

 In 2010: It was first tested in people.

-In December 2013: Sofosbuvir was approved by the FDA for treatment of HCV genotypes.
+In December 2013: Sofosbuvir was approved by the FDA for the treatment of HCV genotypes.

 Sofosbuvir was recommended as first-line therapy in combination with other antivirals for all six genotypes of Hepatitis C by the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) in 2016.
 Generally, it is indicated for